mattmakai/fullstackpython.com/source/content/pages/03-deployment/0307-web-servers.markdown

 to incorporate new standards.

-## Web servers learning checklist
-<i class="fa fa-check-square-o"></i>
-Choose a web server.
-[Nginx](http://nginx.org/en/) is recommended although [Apache](http://httpd.apache.org/) is also a great choice.

-<i class="fa fa-check-square-o"></i>
-Create an SSL certificate.
-For testing use a self-signed certificate and for a production app buy one from [Digicert](http://www.digicert.com/).
-Configure the web server to serve traffic over SSL.
-You'll need SSL for serving only HTTPS traffic and preventing security issues that occur with unencrypted user input.

-<i class="fa fa-check-square-o"></i>
-Configure the web server to serve up static files such as CSS, JavaScript and images.

-<i class="fa fa-check-square-o"></i>
-Once you set up the [WSGI server](/wsgi-server.html) you'll need to configure the web server as a pass through for dynamic content.

 ## Client requests
 A client that sends a request to a web server is usually a browser such as Internet Explorer, Firefox, or Chrome, but it can also be a